aussiekom/Data-Science-Basics/Linear-Algebra/README.md

 This repository contains the code of implementing the PCA, as an example of using linear algebra in data science.

-The full article is [here](https://medium.com/@eugeniakomarova/navigating-linear-algebra-for-data-science-a-practical-guide-b08191e17654)
+The Medium article can be found [here](https://medium.com/@eugeniakomarova/navigating-linear-algebra-for-data-science-a-practical-guide-b08191e17654)